retrokid/retrokid.github.io/tech_notes/spritekit_documentation/021-sknode-understanding-hit-testing.md

 -----------------

-Learn how find child nodes at a given point by using hit-testing.
+Learn how to find child nodes at a given point by using hit-testing.

 ### Overview